-Parameters 5 ------------ ---
+Parameters ; ------------ ---

-[in] pReq pRequest Pointer to an instance passed to TWPLookup
+[in] pRequest Pointer to an instance of TWPRequest that was passed to TWPLookupUrls call.

 [in] Method Currently, only WP_POST is passed.
 Returns TWP_SUCCESS if request URL was set successfully.
 Other Predefined error codes or a custom return code.
 This value will be returned from TWPLookupUrls to the application.